-The casinos will typically have a range of people in the afternoon and is beginning to get busy.
+The casinos will typically have a range of people in the afternoon and are beginning to get busy.
 Alcoholic drinks with lunch are served, especially as the time ticks towards the cocktail hour.

 The noise level at the casino will be consistently increasing, as more and more people trickle in.
 If you’re not a morning person, early afternoons still have lighter crowds.

 According to this casino and gambling aficionado, the most popular times at casinos correspond with dinnertime, from around 7:30-8:00 PM.
 If you like a crowd or like to play table games with a lot of players, this could be the right time for you.